lennihein/cpu-emulator/doc/05_frontend.md

     python -m src.shell <path_to_target_program>

 If no target program is supplied, the emulator will print system information, along with a help message.
-The target program may contain instructions as specified in [@sec:ISA](#sec:ISA), seperated by linebreaks.
+The target program may contain instructions as specified in [@sec:ISA](#sec:ISA), separated by linebreaks.
 Comments can be added to the target program by preceding them with \texttt{//}.
 Furthermore, the \texttt{config.yml} file in the root folder can be modified to configure the emulator, see [@sec:config].

 ## The Context Screen

-The core of the visualisation is the context screen.
+The core of the visualization is the context screen.
 Here most of the relevant information is shown.
 The context screen is printed out every time the execution is paused.
 Alternatively, pressing enter with an empty input will also print the context screen. [@fig:context] shows an example output of the context screen.

 ![Example output of the context screen](fig/context.png){#fig:context width=470px height=317px shortcaption='Example output of the context screen'}

 The context screen is divided into three sections: first, the registers are being shown, as if the \texttt{show regs} command was issued (for details on the commands, refer to the following [@sec:commands).
-The second section shows the Memory, also analoguous to the \texttt{show mem} command.
-The third section shows the whole pipeline, itself being devided into visualisation of the Program, the Instruction Queue and finally the Reservation Stations.
+The second section shows the Memory, also analogous to the \texttt{show mem} command.
+The third section shows the whole pipeline, itself being divided into visualization of the Program, the Instruction Queue and finally the Reservation Stations.
 By default only a part of the Program is printed - all in-flight instructions as well as one further instruction each before and after will be displayed.
 Further, arrows connect the different stages of the pipeline.
 These arrows show the location of the instruction that will be issued next into the Reservation Station in both the Program, as well as the Instruction Queue.

 ## Commands